-The Group is controlled through the Board of Directors which comprises the Non-Executive Director, the Chief Executive and three other Executive Directors.
-The Board has a current vacancy for Chairman which is currently being performed by Mark Taylor as executive director.
+The Group is controlled through the Board of Directors which comprises the Non-Executive Chairman, the Chief Executive Officer and one other Executive Director.
 The roles of Chairman and Chief Executive are separate and have been so throughout the year.

 Non-Executive Directors are appointed on a six month rolling term and are subject to re-election along with the Executive Directors.

-Board meetings are scheduled to take place in alternate months, with additional Board meetings held when and as the Chairman or other Board members deem necessary.
-The Board is provided with extensive Board papers, usually during the week before each Board meeting.
+Board meetings are scheduled to take place quarterly, with additional Board meetings held when and as the Chairman or other Board members deem necessary.
+The Board is provided with Board papers, usually during the week before each Board meeting.

 There is a Company procedure which describes the matters which are reserved for the Board and all members of the Board have access to this document.
 These matters routinely include: